vaeth/calc-extension/README.md

 ## Permissions

-The extension requires storage permissions in order to store the options (and possibly a session) locally.
+The extension requires the storage permission in order to store options/accordion state and possibly a session on local storage.

 ## Languages